miso-lims/miso-lims/docs/user_manual/type_data.md

 {% assign sub = sub | plus: 1 %}
 {% include userman-heading.md section=page.section sub=sub title="Box Uses" %}

-A box in MISO describes a physical container that holds multiple samples, libraries, dilutions, and/or pools.
+A box in MISO describes a physical container that holds multiple samples, libraries, library aliquots, and/or pools.
 Box uses are used to categorize these boxes.
 The Boxes list page is broken into tabs - one for each box use.

 MISO administrators can add, edit, and delete box uses using the standard interface.
 A box use can only be deleted if it has not been used by any existing boxes.